Resurrection Mary: the Queen of Chicago's Haunted Archer Avenue

 Andrejasich Connecting Resurrection Mary to Anna

-Andrejasich discovered that at the time of Ana's death a man named Al Churas Jr., brother-in-law to Mary Nagode, lived across the road from the gates of Resurrection Cemetery, in a large brick bungalow that still stands today.
+Andrejasich discovered that at the time of Ana's death, a man named Al Churas Jr., brother-in-law to Mary Nagode, lived across the road from the gates of Resurrection Cemetery in a large brick bungalow that still stands today.
 Al's father was in charge of the gravediggers and was given the house to live in as part of his pay.
 In the mid-1920s, gravedigging was hard, manual labor, rewarded with low pay.
 Strikes were common.
 As Resurrection was one of the main Chicago cemeteries, the elder Churas was often sent to the cemeteries of striking gravediggers to secure the bodies of the unburied.

 Returning to Resurrection with a corpse in a wooden box, Churas' duty was to bury it temporarily until the strike ended and the body could be permanently interred in the proper lot.
 Because of poor coffin construction and the lack of refrigeration, a body could not be kept long, except in the ground.

 If the strike dragged on, identification at the time of relocation could be gruesomely difficult.
-Thus, reasons Andrejasich, if the workers at St. Casimir were striking on that July morning in 1927, it is quite possible that young Ana Norkus was silently whisked to a temporary interment at Resurrection, and that a rapid decomposition rendered her unidentifiable at the time of exhumation.
+Thus, reasons Andrejasich, if the workers at St. Casimir were striking on that July morning in 1927, it is quite possible that young Ana Norkus was silently whisked to a temporary interment at Resurrection and that a rapid decomposition rendered her unidentifiable at the time of exhumation.
 The result?
 A mislaid corpse and a most restless eternity, if only one is willing to believe.

 Those not quite convinced may be persuaded otherwise by a further bit of Frank's musing, this time connecting the otherworldly Anna to the sneering specter seen on the road outside of her alleged resting place.
 The elder August Norkus followed his youngest child to St. Casimir 30 years after her death, a broken man besieged by alcohol and blamed to his grave for his daughter's demise.
 As Andrejasich reasons, it wouldn't take much else to make a ghost out of this ill-fated character.
-And yet, how much more there is (again, if only one believes in ghosts) if Ana was mistakenly buried away from her family.
+And yet, how much more there is (again, if only one believes in ghosts) if Ana was mistakenly buried away from her family?

-For here, the stories merge, almost too easily.
+For here, the stories merge almost too easily.
 The resulting image is classically and completely appealing: Resurrection Marija combing the southwest suburbs for her kin, her father wandering the road outside her unknown destination, watching and waiting for his lost beloved.

 Research & Opinions on Resurrection Mary

-Despite widespread belief in such scenarios and the untiring work of devoted researchers like Frank Andrejasich, specialists in modem folk tales have utterly disregarded local attempts to trace Resurrection Mary to any earthly counterpart.
+Despite widespread belief in such scenarios and the untiring work of devoted researchers like Frank Andrejasich, specialists in modern folk tales have utterly disregarded local attempts to trace Resurrection Mary to any earthly counterpart.
 Instead, many scholars explain Mary as merely a localized version of the widespread vanishing hitchhiker legends.

-These legends have passed from generation to generation throughout history, but the 20th- century versions always follow a strikingly similar pattern.
+These legends have passed from generation to generation throughout history, but the 20th-century versions always follow a strikingly similar pattern.
 A hitchhiker, usually a young woman, is either picked up along a dark road or met at a dance, from where she is given a ride home.
 In the latter situation, her would-be suitor may report having danced with the young woman, finding her somewhat cold.

 In both situations, she gives her escort vague directions to her house, but along the way she suddenly vanishes from the car.
-Sometimes, the driver will have procured her address and proceeds to the house to ask whether the girl has returned safely home.
+Sometimes, the driver will have procured her address and proceed to the house to ask whether the girl has returned safely home.
 Upon his arrival, he is told that the girl, whom he recognizes in a photograph displayed in the home, was previously killed in a car accident on the road or near the dance hall where she met her unfortunate escort.

 The Resurrection Mary stories bear an uncanny resemblance to these widespread tales.
 Accounts of Mary by eyewitnesses have conformed to the universal model even more perfectly than do most second-hand legends.
 However, the existence of so many first-hand reports raises questions about the assertions that Mary is mere folklore.